 • You are limited to receiving a single semester’s scholarship amount at a time.
 If you graduate in fewer than 4 years, the remainder of the benefit is forfeited.
 However, if you continue to be enrolled at CU Boulder in a graduate program, the scholarship will be extended until you graduate or use the maximum 8 semesters of the scholarship.

-The scholarship is paid on a semester basis, and the funds for each semester will be credited towards your university bill, as long as you meet the eligibility criteria.
-This scholarship can pay toward all charges on the bill and isn't limited to paying just tuition and fees.
+The scholarship is paid on a semester basis, and the funds for each semester will be credited towards your university bill, as long as you meet the renewal criteria.
+This scholarship can pay toward all charges on the bill and isn't limited to paying tuition and fees.

 • Enroll full time each fall and spring semester at CU Boulder (12+ credit hours).